M-imo/xkcdViewer/README.md

 - Browse through XKCD comics
 - View comic details including the title, image, alt text, and explanation
-- Search for comics by their number or text
+- Search for comics by words /text
-- Favorite comics for offline viewing
+- Favorite comics
 - Share comics via the system share sheet
 - Pagination for loading more comics